 Our text based units allow us to explore both fiction and non-fiction and we cover different components and genres from the one text.
-We also have specific Spelling, Punctuation and Grammar (SPAG) lessons where children are explicitly taught writing requirements from the National Curriculum.
+We also integrate Spelling, Punctuation and Grammar (SPAG) into English lessons so the children are taught the appropriate skills through meaningful contexts.

 Children know specifically where and how they can improve their writing through our marking criteria and one to one verbal feedback with a teacher or LSP.

 Children are grouped according to their reading needs and working as a small group they complete one guided reading task each day.
-In the pre-read children read their books independently.
 The guided read is led by the teacher and gives each child the chance to read aloud.
-The post-read task is related to the text.
-Examples of post-read tasks are describing the main character, creating a different ending for your story, writing a list and finding an interesting fact.
+After reading with the teacher, children complete a post-reading task which is related to the text.
+Examples of post-reading tasks are describing the main character, creating a different ending for your story, writing a list and finding an interesting fact.
+During the week, the children also complete a handwriting activity based on the week's spellings.
+In addition to this, the children complete a grammar and punctuation task linked to the National Curriculum statements for that year group.
 The children are also given the opportunity for a free read which is designed to encourage them to read for pleasure.

 Comprehension - Children are taught the different reading skills during their comprehension lessons.
 The skills are chosen from the National Curriculum and cover the different reading domains for KS1 and KS2.
 The session involves a whole class teaching of one of the skills before then working on an independent skill based task.

 We use some of the Read Write Inc. materials that have an excellent track record in supporting children to achieve the Phonics threshold.
 The majority of children reach this milestone towards the end of Year 1, but there is provision for support in Year 2 for any children who have not yet reached it.